FarmDyn/documentation/docs/methodology/gui.md

 The project dialog as described under [*Setting up a new Project*](#setting-up-a-new-project) will be opened where the necessary changes can be done.

 When you are done changing the project's default settings, make sure to press the **Update project** Button.
 Notice that the dialog window will not close automatically after the changes were saved.

 ### Important information on the project workflow
-Please notice that you **cannot** change the projects default settings from the general user-interace tabs.
-The idea is as follows: In the project settings, the default values displayed in the user-interface tabs are stored.
+Please notice that you **cannot** change the projects default settings from the GUI tabs.
+The idea is as follows: In the project settings, the default values displayed in the GUI tabs are stored.
 However, changing these settings in the user-interface will not affect the project defaults.
-This way you can do sensitivty analysis or test certain settings without losing your default project values or breaking any important project specifics.
+This way you can do sensitivity analysis or test certain settings without losing your default project values or breaking any important project specifics.
 If the tests turn out to be working fine, you may update the project defaults as described [*above*](#editing-projects).